Get Started

 If your doctor suspects that you may have low testosterone, you will most likely first be given a simple blood test for your total testosterone.
 Suppose your total testosterone levels come back as low.
 In that case, your doctor may follow up with a test for your free testosterone, as this will give your healthcare provider a more accurate picture of your ability to produce adequate amounts of testosterone.

 Total testosterone (total T) is measured via a simple blood test.
-Based upon the results of your total T test, your doctor may follow up with a free testosterone test.
+Based on the results of your total T-test, your doctor may follow up with a free testosterone test.

 The following chart illustrates the normal total testosterone levels for men and women by “Tanner Stage” and age.
 The Tanner Scale breaks down the observable signs of puberty into five stages, running from Stage I from about age 10 to Stage V at 15 for boys and about age 8 to 15 for girls.